MichalS16/MichalS16/README.md

 # 👋 **Hello!**

 Welcome to my GitHub profile.
-I am a university student in Prague.
-I am studying Economics and Finance at IES FSV UK and ICT at Prg.ai Minor.
-My interests are in technology, especially programming and AI.
-I enjoy connecting my knowledge from these two fields in my work and projects.
+I am a Master’s student based in Prague, studying Data Analytics and Financial Markets at IES FSV UK, and also a candidate in the Prg.ai Minor, a selective program across Czech universities for AI students.
+My main interests lie in economics, finance, and technology, and I enjoy connecting these fields in my work and projects.
+I am also actively participating in machine learning competitions, further developing my skills in AI and data-driven problem solving.

 ## 📫 Contact me